This expert is no longer a staff member at The Heritage Foundation.

-Timothy Doescher (pronounced Desher) is an advisor for coalitions communications at The Heritage Foundation, tasked with maintaining relationships and promoting Heritage policy surrounding tax, energy, agriculture, budget, and economics in general.
+Timothy Doescher (pronounced Desher) was an advisor for coalitions communications at The Heritage Foundation, tasked with maintaining relationships and promoting Heritage policy surrounding tax, energy, agriculture, budget, and economics in general.

 Before joining Heritage, Doescher served as a representative to Lt.
 Governor Mary Taylor in the State of Ohio, focusing on regulatory reform for business, and speaking to several groups around Ohio.
 During the George W. Bush presidency, Doescher was an appointed member of the White House staff, serving as editor of Presidential Correspondence.

 He has worked on two presidential campaigns including Sen. Mitt Romney and Sen. Rick Santorum, worked on legal reform issues at Lawyers for Civil Justice, and served as a law clerk focusing on immigration and corporate law.

-Doescher is currently co-host of the Heritage Explains Podcast.
+Doescher was a co-host of the Heritage Explains Podcast.
 His work has been published in Investor’s Business Daily, Fox Business, The Detroit News, The Washington Times, The O.C.
 Register, The Daily Signal, and he has also appeared on national radio and TV programs.

 Born in Detroit, MI and raised in the surrounding suburbs, Doescher earned a B.S. in political science and journalism from Central Michigan University, and earned his J.D. from the University of Detroit Mercy.